CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

    ![Picture 1](../Media/ch-2.0.png)

 1. The Secure score most likely will show *N/A* until the score is calculated.

+   > **Note:** The Secure score may initially be in a buffering state and may not display any value until the calculation is complete.

 1. Under *General*, select **Recommendations** in the portal menu.

    ![Picture 1](../Media/ch-2.1.png)